 By that I mean having a radical abundance of high quality leads, having a radical abundance of projects in your pipeline, and a radical abundance of cash flow and profit.

-We accomplish this on a daily basis by installing proven & tested systems into commercial roofing businesses across the country.
-Every problem you are currently facing has been solved by someone else - I guarantee you that is true.
+We accomplish this on a daily basis by installing proven & tested systems into commercial roofing companies across the country.
+Every problem you are currently facing has been solved by someone else.

 It's a simple philosophy.